 4 Awesomely Tasty Easter Brunch Ingredients

 Springtime rolls around, and we instantly begin to think about Easter brunch ideas.
 Farm fresh spring produce begins to emerge from its long winter slumber.
 Now's the time to think freshness, color, and fun flavors!
 When it comes to late April produce, think the four A's!
-Asparagus, Avocado, Arugula, and Artichokes
+Asparagus, Avocado, Arugula, and Artichokes for your Easter brunch.

 Asparagus is a wonderful springtime veggie to add to your Easter brunch menu.
 A quick and flavorful side dish, simply oven roast some fresh organic #asparagus, one of my favorite accessories to these green stalks of yumminess, is to shave some 36-month parmesan from Italy, zest of a fresh lemon, then drizzle them with Stella Cadente Meyer Lemon infused Extra Virgin olive oil from my dear friend Chef Julia Kendrick Conway in Mendocino.